-Each area of study is broken down into smaller modules which are assessed after, on average, about 10 lessons.
-Students are also required to maintain a practical book which focuses on content from the lessons but as importantly the science skills and maths skills that will be examined in Year 11.
+Each area of study is broken down into smaller modules, which are assessed after, on average,10 lessons.
+Students are also required to maintain a practical book, which focuses on content from the lessons but in addition the investigative and maths skills that will be examined in Year 11.
 Students are given a revision guide to help them and an online access to Kerboodle and GCSEpod to support their learning.

-For more information on the Trilogy GCSE, including the exam structure and the specification of what is covered click here >
+For more information on the Trilogy GCSE, including the exam structure and the specification please use the following links:

 For more information about the Biology, Chemistry and Physics GCSE, please use the following links:

 For the Trilogy Combined Science the exams at the end of Year 11 consist of: